supabase/pg_net/README.md

 ) AS request_id;
 ```

-<h5>Sending single table row as a payload</h5>
+#### Sending single table row as a payload

-> NOTE: If multiple rows are sent using this method, each row will be sent as a seperate request.
+> NOTE: If multiple rows are sent using this method, each row will be sent as a separate request.

 ```sql
 WITH selected_row AS (